tr8dr/tr8dr.github.io/_posts/2020-08-13-FeatureSelection.markdown

 where $$ T() $$ is the (lossy) transform from $$ \mathbb{R}^d $$ to $$ \mathbb{R}^k $$.

 ### PCA
+PCA is technique that finds orthogonal axes in a data set; the dimensionality of a data set can be reduced by selecting a subset of these axes, recombining to produce a feature set with reduced dimension.

-PCA is a well known dimensional reduction technique.
-PCA determines othogonal components in $$ \mathbb{R}^d $$ where component axes are found that maximize variance.
-Using the SVD decomposition of the covariance matrix, we determine d eigenvector / eigenvalue pairs, known as "principal components".
-Each eigenvector defines an orthogonal axis in $$ \mathbb{R}^d $$ that has maximized the variance of the features along the remaining axes.
+PCA determines othogonal components in $$ \mathbb{R}^d $$ using the SVD decomposition of the covariance matrix, and determines d eigenvector / eigenvalue pairs, known as "principal components".
+Each eigenvector defines an orthogonal axis in $$ \mathbb{R}^d $$ that aligns along maximal variance.
+The variance oriented alignment is easy to see in the decomposition of a 2-dimensional data set depicted below (source: Wikipedia):

 ![example of PCA (from wikipedia)](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f5/GaussianScatterPCA.svg/440px-GaussianScatterPCA.svg.png)

-Dimensional reduction is achieved by selecting the k < d eigenvectors with the highest magnitude.
+Dimensional reduction is achieved by selecting the k < d eigenvectors with the highest magnitude (variance).
 The original data can be reconstructed (with some error) from the k eignvectors with a linear combination.

 #### Problems with PCA
-However, __PCA is rarely going to be an effective approach__ for dimensional reduction or feature selection in machine learning data sets.
+However, __PCA is rarely going to be an effective approach__ for dimensional reduction in machine learning data sets.
 There are two fundamental problems with PCA used in this context:

 1. PCA has __no conditioning on outcome__